SlRvb/Obsidian--ITS-Theme/README.md

 `![[image.png\|p+cb]]`| `p+cb` will move the inside of the image to the center bottom of the image.
 `![[image.png\|p+ccb]]`| `p+ccb` will move the inside of the image to the center bottom, slightly higher than `p+cb`|

-*Note that these side by side images are done with the .img-grid cssclass*
+*Note that these side by side images are done with the .img-grid cssclass that now no longer works*

 #### Left/Right Example
 ![](https://i.imgur.com/J7bsqq0.png)